Avantika1994/TheNarrator/README.md

 /botmemory @YourBotName [prompt] - Overrides the bot memory for this channel /botbackend @YourBotName [kcpp_base_url] - Overrides the kcpp backend used by the bot in a channel /botsavesettings @YourBotName - Saves whitelisted channels and bot memories to disk.
 Does not save chat history.
+/botwiadd @YourBotName [key] {info} - Saves a world info entry in our database.
+/botwiremove @YourBotName key - Removes a world info entry. key is case sensitive.
 /botdescribe @YourBotName - Describes an image uploaded by a user.
 ```